OneDrive guide for enterprises

 |Enterprise||Microsoft Endpoint Configuration Manager with Intune or Windows Autopilot||Microsoft Endpoint Configuration Manger, Group Policy, PowerShell, and so on.|

 Depending on where your organization fits in this table and the technologies available to you, you can choose which portion of this guide to use.
-For example, if you run a small business, you may want to keep your OneDrive deployment simple by installing the sync client manually on your employees’ computers and using the OneDrive admin center to manage a few settings for your users.
+For example, if you run a small business, you may want to keep your OneDrive deployment simple by installing the sync app manually on your employees’ computers and using the OneDrive admin center to manage a few settings for your users.
 Alternatively, if you’re running an enterprise, you may choose to deploy and manage OneDrive by using advanced tools like System Center Configuration Manager and Group Policy, and you could use the sections that correspond to those tools, instead.
 To accommodate various situations, the deployment and management portions of this guide are in a modular format so that you can consume the document in the way that best aligns with your deployment needs and capabilities.
 This format also provides visibility into alternate technologies to improve your current processes.

 Client and app requirements.
 Even though you can upload, download, and interact with your OneDrive files from a web browser, the ideal OneDrive experience comes from the Windows and Mac sync apps and the iOS and Android mobile apps.
 With that in mind, OneDrive is available for most operating systems and browsers and requires minimal hardware.
 For a full list of client and app requirements for using OneDrive, see OneDrive system requirements.

 License requirements.
 There are multiple methods by which you can acquire a license for OneDrive.
 However, a few OneDrive features are available only within certain licensing models.
 For information about the licensing requirements for OneDrive, its advanced features, and any special licensing required for them, see Office 365 plans.